 The nutrition offered by Kabo recipes varies between the four recipes.
 The nutritional profile is above-average compared to many traditional dry dog food recipes but is below some of their US counterparts that produce fresh dog food.

-The proportion of protein in the recipes is satisfactory but would not be classed as impressive by many.
+The proportion of protein in Kabo recipes is satisfactory but would not be classed as extraordinary by most.

 Both the Chicken and the Turkey recipes have meager proportions of fat compared to typical dog food recipes.
 This could appeal to dogs looking to achieve weight loss or looking to avoid weight gain.